rcruz04/configure-ad/README.md

 </p>
   <h3>Login to the Domain Controller and verify Client-1 shows up in Active Directory</h3>
 <p>
 Log in to DC-1 and see if client-1 shows up in the computers tab under our domain.
-Once varified, right-click on Client-1 and selct move and move it into the _CLIENTS OU.
+Once verified, right-click on Client-1 and select move and move it into the _CLIENTS OU.
 </p>
 <br />